micropython/micropython/docs/library/micropython.rst

    Note: `heap_locked()` is not enabled on most ports by default, requires ``MICROPY_PY_MICROPYTHON_HEAP_LOCKED``.

+.. function:: heap_sys_reserve([new_value])

+   .. note:: This function is only present on ports using the "auto split heap"
+      feature.

+   Get or set the number of bytes of free heap RAM that MicroPython *tries* to reserve for the system.

+   When called with no arguments, returns the currently set value.
+When called with an argument, updates the currently set value.

+   This is a soft limit that prevents "greedily" growing the MicroPython heap too large.
+If MicroPython has no choice but to grow the heap or fail then it will still grow the MicroPython heap beyond this limit.

+   Setting a higher value may help if the system is failing to allocate memory outside MicroPython.
+Setting a lower value or even zero may help if MicroPython memory is becoming unnecessarily fragmented.

+   Changing this limit cannot resolve memory issues that are caused by requiring more memory than is physically available in the system.

 .. function:: kbd_intr(chr)

    Set the character that will raise a `KeyboardInterrupt` exception.
 By